U.S. Core Consumer Price Growth Slows More Than Expected In December

 Meanwhile, the report said the annual rate of growth by core consumer prices, which exclude food and energy prices, slowed to 2.9 percent in December from 3.2 percent in November.
 Economists had expected core price growth to decelerate to 3.0 percent.

-The report said personal spending rose by 0.3 percent in December after climbing by 0.4 percent in November.
+The report said personal income rose by 0.3 percent in December after climbing by 0.4 percent in November.
 The increase in income came in line with economist estimates.

+Disposable personal income, or personal income less personal current taxes, also increased by 0.3 percent in December after rising by 0.4 percent in November.

 The Commerce Department also said personal spending advanced by 0.7 percent in December following an upwardly revised 0.4 percent increase in November.